TTLabs/EvaporateJS/README.md

 The `supported` property is _Boolean_, and indicates whether the browser has the capabilities required for Evaporate to work.
 Needs more testing.

+### s3FileCacheHoursAgo

+When `s3FileCacheHoursAgo` is enabled, the uploader will create a small footprint of the uploaded file in `localStorage`.
+Before a file is uploaded, this cache is queried by file name (the path is not available to browsers).
+It then verifies that the `partSize` used when uploading matches the current partSize; the file size is the same; the file lastModifiedDate is unchanged and the file mime type is the same.

+If the uploaded file has an unfinished multipart upload ID associated with it, then S3 is queried for the parts that have been uploaded and only uploads the parts that are outstanding.

+If the uploaded file has no open multipart upload, then the ETag of the last time the file was uploaded to S3 is compared to the Etag of what is currently uploaded.
+If the the two ETags match, the file is not uploaded again.

+The timestamp of the last time the part was uploaded is compared against the value of a `Date()` calculated as `s3FileCacheHoursAgo` ago as a way to gauge 'freshness'.
+If the last upload was earlier than the number of hours specified, then the file is uploaded again.

 ## Integration